watermint/toolbox/doc/generated/team-diag-explorer.md

 | deadline_allow_late_uploads | If set, allow uploads after the deadline has passed                           |

 ## Report: group
+This report shows a list of groups in the team.
 Report files are generated in three formats like below;
 * `group.csv`
 * `group.xlsx`